moq-wg/moq-transport/draft-lcurley-warp.md

 To that extent, the proposed data model enables following ways for the subscribers (end-points or Relays) to ask for the data:

+    -  Request a specific MediaSession.
+Such a request enables subscribers to receive all future mediastreams,  mediagroups and mediaobjects under a given MediaSession.
     -  Request a specific MediaStream.
 Such a request enables subscribers to receive all future media groups and objects under a given MediaStream.